Preparing for the Reappointment or Promotion Review

 Professoriate and Clinician Educators

 Departments, the School and University share the common goal of creating a culture and building an environment in which faculty members can develop, flourish and succeed.
-By its decision to hire a new faculty member, the department has expressed its confidence not only in the individual’s past and present achievements but in his or her promise for the future.
+By its decision to hire a new faculty member, the department has expressed its confidence not only in the individual’s past and present achievements but in their promise for the future.

 Things to do: